 - HIT UP THE THEATER LIKE A VIP: For a unique experience, see a movie in at Plaza Las Americas or Marina Puerto Cancun VIP theatres.

 - SEE NATURE AT ITS BEST: Cancun has many biospheres and nature preserves.
 Take a boat ride through canals to see the birds, flora and fauna of Punta Nizuc.
-Swim with the dolphins or feed the sharks from an underwater cage at the Aquarium in Plaza La Isla.
+Feed the sharks from an underwater cage at the Aquarium in Plaza La Isla.

-- SHOP, SHOP, SHOP: La Isla, Plaza Caracol, Luxury Plaza, and Plaza Kukulkan are just a few of the vast modern malls where you can browse and buy.
+- SHOP, SHOP, SHOP: Cancun is an amazing place to shop your heart out!
 Downtown open markets like Ki Huic and Mercado Ventiocho offer just about every Mexican souvenir under the sun.
 Here, bargaining for a lower price is part of the fun.
-Check out Fashion Harbour, La Isla Shopping Village, and Marina Puerto Cancun, the newest mall in Cancun.
+For vast modern malls, check out Fashion Harbour at La Isla, Luxury Avenue Boutique Mall, Kukulcán Plaza, and Marina Puerto Cancun, the newest mall in Cancun.
+Downtown malls include Malecón Américas and Plaza Las Américas.
 If you forget something, chances are you’ll find it in one of the chic airport shops.
 To make things even better, it’s all duty free!

 - LEARN TO COOK A MEAL TOGETHER: Cooking classes at the Ritz Carlton Hotel are open to all.
 You’ll learn cooking basics and how to prepare dinner for two together in a state-of-the art kitchen.
 You’ll learn plenty of cooking tips and the meals you prepare back home will remind you of your happy honeymoon.

 - SEE XCARET: This is one of the most outrageous and unusual eco parks you’ll ever visit!
 An easy day trip away from Cancun, it offers a host of memorable things to do.
-Swim with dolphins, visit a fabulous folkloric museum, see flamingoes and tropical parrots in their natural habitat, and much more.
+Visit a fabulous folkloric museum, see flamingoes and tropical parrots in their natural habitat, and much more.
 This is truly an adventure, ripe for a full day of exploration!

 - Bride, Groom & Witnesses should arrive early by 3-4 business days to fulfill all the wedding requirements